punctum-im/protocol-old/SPEC.md

 ### Accessing information about remote instances

-When an instance begins to federate with another instance, its domain is saved in
+When an instance begins to federate with another instance, its ID 0 is copied to

 ```
-$domain/api/v1/federated/remote-instance.domain
+$domain/api/v1/federation/$remotedomain
 ```

-where ``remote-instance.domain`` is the remote instance.
+where ``$remotedomain`` is the remote instance's domain.

 If queried, this will return the equivalent of the remote server's ID 0 (which contains information about the instance).